underscoreio/shapeless-guide/src/pages/ops/penultimate.md

-## Creating a custom op {#sec:ops:penultimate}
+## Creating a custom op / the "lemma" pattern {#sec:ops:penultimate}

+If we find a particular sequence of ops useful, we can package them up and re-provide them as another ops type class.
+This is an example of the "lemma" pattern, a term we introduced in Section [@sec:type-level-programming:summary].

 Let's work through the creation of our own op as an exercise.
 We'll combine the power of `Last` and `Init` to create a `Penultimate` type class that retrieves the second-to-last element in an `HList`.
-This is an example of the "lemma" pattern we introduced in Section [@sec:type-level-programming:summary].
 Here's the type class definition, complete with `Aux` type alias and `apply` method: